Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 Make a roadmap

 You should make and keep a roadmap of the main features you need to build to achieve your objectives.
 Your team must have the authority to develop and own the roadmap.

 Your roadmap should typically set out your plans 6 to 12 months in advance.
-If you have fixed deadlines, eg ministerial deadlines, you should focus your roadmap planning around what you can achieve within that deadline.
+If you have fixed deadlines, for example ministerial deadlines, you should focus your roadmap planning around what you can achieve within that deadline.

-Revisit your roadmap regularly to re-prioritise what you will be working on in the near future.
+Revisit your roadmap regularly to re-prioritise what you’ll be working on in the near future.
 In large programmes of work with many dependencies, you may want to look at your roadmap weekly.

 Make your roadmap visible by displaying it on your team wall or board.

 If you have more than one team or organisation working towards a common goal, you should put the roadmaps for separate streams of work together on a wall.